SergioGasquez/esp-rs-devcontainer/README.md

     > When using GitHub Codespaces, we need to make the ports
     > public, [see instructions](https://docs.github.com/en/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace#sharing-a-port).

+Before opening the devcontainer, edit:
+- `.devcontainer/devcontainer.json`: Select the image or configure the args
+- `.gitpod.Dockerfile`: Configure the args

 Wait for the container to build, once the container is running, you should have a working environment to develop ESP boards using Rust.